omniva-baltic/omniva-api-lib/README.md

         ->setComment('Third door on he left') // set comment for courier.
 New with OMX ->setIsHeavyPackage(true) // set true if any of packages >30kg, default is false.
 New with OMX ->setIsTwoManPickup(false) // set true if pickup requires two people.
 Default is false.
+New with OMX ->setTimezone('Europe/Vilnius') // set timezone to use for calculation of pickup date time.
 New with OMX ->setParcelsNumber(3); // specify how many packages will be handed over to the courier

     $pickup_call_id = $call->callCourier(); // make a call, returns call ID which can be used to cancel pickup call